lucas-gustavoc/my-own-sass-gridsystem/README.md

 </div>
 ```

-This div container will be put at the center of the screen, skipping 4 columns, filling 8 and having 4 mode ahead.
+This `div` container will be put at the center of the screen, skipping 4 columns, filling 8 and having 4 more ahead.

 The mobile-first logic also applies here, we recommend using `.offset-*` for the mobile layout and `.offset-md-*` for desktops.
 So, in the example above, if you just want to skip columns on desktops and not on mobile, go with: